mosra/magnum-bindings/doc/python/corrade.containers.rst

     ==========================================

-    Unlike in C++, the view keeps a reference to the original memory owner object, meaning that calling :py:`del` on the original object will *not* invalidate the view.
+    Unlike in C++, the view keeps a reference to the original memory owner object in the `owner` field, meaning that calling :py:`del` on the original object will *not* invalidate the view.
 Slicing a view creates a new view referencing the same original object, without any dependency on the previous view.
 That means a long chained slicing operation will not cause increased memory usage.

     .. code:: pycon